-AMHERST, Mass. – The University of Massachusetts Amherst department of economics has opened Crotty Hall, a new 16,800-square-foot net-zero-energy building housing 35 offices and four conference rooms.
+The Department of Economics at the University of Massachusetts Amherst will formally open Crotty Hall, a 16,800-square-foot academic building housing 35 offices and four conference rooms.

-Designed by architect Sigrid Miller Pollin of the UMass Amherst architecture department and built with a $10 million grant from an anonymous donor, the building is designed to produce as much energy as it consumes and as such would be the first net-zero building on campus.
-It will use about one-fifth the energy of the average office building in this climate.
+Designed by architect Sigrid Miller-Pollin of the Architecture Department and built with a $10 million gift from an anonymous donor, the building is designed to produce as much energy as it consumes and is the first net-zero building on campus.

 - Kumble Subbaswamy, UMass Amherst chancellor

 - Members of the skilled trades who worked on the building

 - James Crotty, professor of economics emeritus

 - Pamela Crotty, UMass Amherst alumnus and registered nurse